 Lauren MacColl is considered one of Scotland’s most expressive fiddle players.
 Her performances are emotive, engaging and informed by an equal helping of tradition and technique.
-“The opening medley swiftly established many key hallmarks of MacColl’s playing: its wealth of dynamic variety and colour, the fluid agility and full-bodied weight of her bowing, her authoritative balance of fire and lyricism, vivacity and elegance.”
-(The Scotsman)
+From the Black Isle, she studied music in Glasgow before returning home to the Highlands where she draws much of her musical inspiration.

-In 2017 Lauren premiered a new commission for Feis Rois titled 'The Seer' - 40 minutes of music based on the life and prophecies of the Brahan Seer.
-The music will be released as an album this summer.
+In 2017 she was commissioned by Fèis Rois to write a suite of music based on the life and prophecies of the Brahan Seer.
+Premiered at Celtic Connections, the music was released as an album to critical acclaim.

 A learning environment -

-As a tutor Lauren has given workshops and summer schools in fiddle playing, ensemble work and music theory across the country.
-Her passion for teaching led her to set up the Black Isle Fiddle Weekend, a hugely successful festival for adult learners in Cromarty each July, and she continues to teach at RCS Junior Conservatoire, for various Feisean and privately.
+As a tutor Lauren has given workshops and summer schools in fiddle playing and ensemble work throughout the country.
+Her passion for teaching led her to set up the Black Isle Fiddle Weekend, a hugely successful festival for adult learners in Cromarty each July.
+She was fiddle tutor for 11 years at RCS Junior Conservatoire, and continues to teach for various Feisean and privately.

 With Thanks -